denten-books/plain-text/0-intro.md

 personal information are neither cyborgs nor post-human assemblages.
 The bargain that trades critical understanding for comfort benefits specific interests, like multinational corporations and government intelligence agencies.
-To address objects as if they could respond shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.
+To address objects as if they could respond in kind shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.

 The internal exile that we must undergo for smart books and smart desks to come into view cannot compare in difficulty to the experience of physical